 About the Author

 Kevin Kim leads Geraci LLP’s corporate & securities practice.
 His expertise lies in fund formation, private placements, and other securities offerings for private lenders, real estate developers and investors of all sizes.
-Kevin and his team have advised and prepared hundreds of securities offerings including mortgage funds, structured debt offerings, real estate syndications, crowdfunding offerings, EB-5 projects, and Qualified Opportunity Funds.
-Kevin passion lies in serving his clients as a pragmatic advisor focusing on real world solutions.
+Additionally, he and his team have advised and prepared hundreds of securities offerings including mortgage funds, structured debt offerings, real estate syndications, crowdfunding offerings, EB-5 projects, and Qualified Opportunity Funds.
+The corporate and securities lead’s passion lies in serving his clients as a pragmatic advisor focusing on real world solutions.